 This section provides procedures for upgrading Integrated Access System host software.
-The procedures for upgrading from 5.0.0 to 5.2.0, and from 5.0.1, 5.0.2, or 5.1.1 to 5.2.0.
+The procedures for upgrading from 5.0.0 to 5.3.1, and from 5.0.1 or greater, to 5.3.1.

 The CPU-5 XCON card contains the host software that controls the Integrated Access System.
 The host software is stored in flash memory facilitating download of future software releases to the CPU card.
-Host firmware for the CPU-5 currently has five versions: 5.0.0, 5.0.1, 5.0.2, 5.1.1 and 5.2.0.

-Version 5.0.0 of the host software utilizes kernel 5.0.0, while versions 5.0.1, 5.0.2, 5.1.1 and 5.2.0 host software use kernel 5.0.1.
-To upgrade from 5.0.0 to 5.2.0 host, the CPU(s) must be replaced with CPU(s) that contain the new 5.0.1 or 5.2.0 host software containing the new 5.0.1 kernel.
-CPUs with 5.0.1 host software already use the 5.0.1 kernel and can be upgraded by flash download as outlined in the procedures in Section 5.7 on page 5-44.
+Version 5.0.0 of the host software utilizes kernel 5.0.0, while all other versions including 5.3.1 host software use kernel 5.0.1.
+To upgrade to the 5.3.1 host, the CPU(s) must be replaced with CPU(s) that contain the new 5.3.1 host software containing the new 5.0.1 kernel.
+CPUs with 5.0.1 host software or above already use the 5.0.1 kernel and can be upgraded by flash download as outlined in the procedures in Section 5.7 on page 5-44.